jopemachine-playground/lablup-1-week-hw/README.md

 * Do not keep chatting messages.

-* Implemented using socket.io (Web-socket) in the server, client both.
+* Implemented using socket.io (Web-socket) in the server, client both side.

 * Include Dockerfile, docker-compose.yml